 Step 7: Let the muffins cool for about 10 minutes in the muffin tin.
 Then transfer them to a wire rack to cool completely.

 You will get more consistent results if you weigh your ingredients, especially for baking.
 But I’ve made a few adjustments to the ratios in this recipe to make it easier for those of you who use cup measures instead of weights.

-Yes, as long as they are unglazed.
+Glazed or not, they’ll stay fresh and moist in an airtight container on your countertop for three to five days.
+To keep them for longer, you can freeze unglazed muffins.
 Once the muffins have cooled completely, put them in a freezer bag and squeeze out all the air.
 They’ll keep for 3 to 6 months.